Angkrish Raghuvanshi

 Angkrish Raghuvanshi (born 5 June 2004) is an Indian cricketer.
 He played for the India national under-19 cricket team in the 2022 ICC Under-19 Cricket World Cup, where he was India's highest run scorer.
 He won the 2024 Indian Premier League with the Kolkata Knight Riders.

 Angkrish Raghuvanshi made his T20 debut for Mumbai against Haryana in October 2023.
 He made his List A cricket debut for Mumbai against Sikkim on 20 November 2023.

 Raghuvanshi, born in Delhi, relocated to Mumbai at the age of 11, where he commenced his training under the guidance of Abhishek Nayar and Omkar Salvi.
 Subsequently, he made a permanent move to Mumbai.
-KKR acquired him for INR 20 lakhs at the IPL 2024 auction.
+KKR acquired him for INR 20 lakh at the IPL 2024 auction.

 In 2024 he made his debut in the Indian Premier League for the Kolkata Knight Riders, scoring 54 runs from 27 balls in his first match against the Delhi Capitals.